PurdueAF/purdue-af/docs/source/guide-rucio.rst

 Rucio tutorial
 ===============

-* The Rucio client is installed in the Purdue Analysis Facility, and users can create rules following the standard `procedures <https://twiki.cern.ch/twiki/bin/view/CMSPublic/RucioUserDocsRules>`_.
+* The Rucio client is installed in the Purdue Analysis Facility; users can create Rucio rules following the standard `procedures <https://twiki.cern.ch/twiki/bin/view/CMSPublic/RucioUserDocsRules>`_.
-* For example, open a Terminal, and do the initial setup:
+* For example, for the initial setup, execute the following commands in a Terminal:

 .. code-block:: shell